NOAH Compendium

 Shelf life

-Shelf-life of veterinary medicinal product as packaged for sale: 3 years.
+Shelf life of the veterinary medicinal product as packaged for sale: 3 years.

-Shelf-life after first opening the immediate packaging: 28 days.
+Shelf life after first opening the immediate packaging: 28 days.

 Special precautions for storage

-Store between 2-8°C. Protect from light.
+Protect from light.

 Immediate packaging